We use cookies on this site to enhance your experience.

 Step 1 in registering with Accessible Learning requires you to do the following:

-Students seeking academic accommodations for reasons of a disability at Laurier are required to submit documentation to support their request.
+Students seeking academic accommodations at Laurier due to a disability are required to submit up-to-date documentation to support their request.

 Disability documentation supports academic accommodation planning by:

 To access the correct form, select the category that best reflects your disability or disabilities.
-Ask a healthcare practitioner who is qualified to diagnose and treat your disability to complete your form.
+A qualified healthcare practitioner—someone who can diagnose diagnose and treat your disability—must complete the form.

-Practitioners must verify either in an assessment report or on the Accessible Learning Disability Verification Form they have diagnosed the student with ADHD/ADD in accordance with the above criteria.
+Practitioners must verify either in an assessment report or on the Accessible Learning Disability Verification Form that the student meets these criteria and outline current functional limitations in a postsecondary setting.

 Examples of brain injury include acquired brain injury, concussion, or post-concussive syndrome.